solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

   * `invertMatch` - inverts the matching logic.
 A request matches if it does **not** match the above criteria.

 {{% notice note %}}
-The `invertMatch` attribute was introduced with **Gloo**, release 0.20.9.
+The `invertMatch` attribute was introduced with **Gloo Edge**, release 0.20.9.
 If you are using an earlier version, the attribute will not be available.
 {{% /notice %}}